Skip to main content

 Intermediate

-A critical distinction lies in whether the program is administered as part of your employer’s or as a separate entity offered directly by your employer.
+A critical distinction lies in whether the program is administered as part of your employer’s group health plan or as a separate entity offered directly by your employer.
 This structural difference determines which privacy rules apply and the degree of protection your information receives.
 Understanding this flow of data from the clinic to the corporation is essential for any individual participating in such a program.

 How Does Your Data Flow from the Clinic to the Corporation?

 When a wellness program is part of an employer-sponsored group health plan, it is typically considered a “covered entity” and must adhere to the stringent privacy and security rules of HIPAA.
-This means any (PHI) collected, including details from a doctor’s note or biometric screening, is subject to HIPAA’s protections.
+This means any protected health information (PHI) collected, including details from a doctor’s note or biometric screening, is subject to HIPAA’s protections.

-Conversely, a wellness program offered directly by an employer and operating independently of the is not covered by HIPAA.
+Conversely, a wellness program offered directly by an employer and operating independently of the health plan is not covered by HIPAA.
 This creates a significant gap in privacy protection, as the data may be handled by third-party vendors whose data-sharing practices are governed by their own privacy policies, which can be far less stringent than federal law.

 The following table illustrates the fundamental differences in how your data is protected based on the program’s structure.